Lab 1.1 Optical Flow

 Deliverables:

-a) Implement a live implementation of optical flow.
+a) Implement a live implementation of optical flow with patches.

 Report Question 4a: Name three assumptions we make for optical flow to work.